Tom Lindsay - Vocals - 6, 12-string and baritone guitars - strumstick - 6 string banjo

-Photographer and recording engineer specializing in live & location recording.
-In January 2004 RECORDING magazine praised his version of Michael's "Songtes of Leaving" -- "One of the smoothest, fullest vocals that we've heard.
+Photographer, educator, and recording engineer specializing in live & location recording.
+RECORDING magazine praised his version of Michael's "Songs of Leaving" as "One of the smoothest, fullest vocals that we've heard.
 Period."

-Tom is a part-time instuctor at a private school in Troy, NY.
-He teaches music, audio/video technology, and photography; primarily working with 5th & 6th graders.
+Tom has taught American music history, audio/video technology, and photography at the 5th through 12th grade levels.
 His photography has appeared in books, magazines, newspapers, brochures, postcards, maps, websites, and even on vending machines!

 In the early days of radio, families would gather around the fancy tabletop Philco Cathedral on Saturday nights and tune in favorites from the Mississippi Delta, the Great Smoky Mountains or the plains of Texas.
 The big shows -- like the Grand Ole Opry, the National Barn Dance and King Biscuit Time -- brought music into every home from coast-to-coast.
 Revisit the lost days of live radio with this broad selection of favorites and re-discovered relics from across the spectrum.
 In addition to a mixed-bag of hillbilly, gospel, string band and classics from the folk tradition, expect nuggets from the likes of the Delmore Brothers, Cousin Emmy and Hank Williams.